jandrejevic12/physical_learning/README.rst

    $ brew install povray

+4. Training networks at nonzero temperature makes use of the `LAMMPS software <https://www.lammps.org/#gsc.tab=0>`_.
+Please see the instructions in `lammps_ext <https://github.com/jandrejevic12/physical_learning/tree/main/lammps_ext>`_ for incorporating the extended LAMMPS code.

-4. Several jupyter notebooks are provided for getting started generating and training elastic networks, and can be viewed on the `documentation page <https://physical-learning.readthedocs.io/en/latest/examples.html>`_.
+5. Several jupyter notebooks are provided for getting started generating and training elastic networks, and can be viewed on the `documentation page <https://physical-learning.readthedocs.io/en/latest/examples.html>`_.